Carreau/phd-dissertation/parts/cells.rst

 related network, the branching mechanism.

-The Arp2/3 complex is composed of seven subunits, two of which are highly similar with actin (Arp2 and Arp3 for Actin Related Proteins).
+The Arp2/3 complex is composed of seven subunits, two of which are highly similar with actin, from Arp2 and Arp3 family for Actin Related Proteins, giving the complex its name.
 Arp2/3 will bond on the side of a pre-existing actin filament, from which will grow a daughter filament that for an angle of 70° from the mother filament.
 The newly created daughter filament pointed end is terminated by the Arp2/3 complex that will stay attached to the mother filament, thus increasing the number of available barbed end, without changing the number of available pointed end.
+Cf Nature Review by Erin D. Goley and Matthew D. Welch :cite:`Goley2006` for  a longer nger review about the Arp2/3 complex.

 The network formed by Arp2/3 is called a branched network, and is in particular found at the leading edge of the cell, and it is such a network is present in the bead system we will study hereafter.

-When first binding to the actin filament the Arp2/3 complex is inactive, it needs the help of another protein to start the nucleation process.
+When first binding to the actin filament the Arp2/3 complex is initially inactive, it needs the help of another protein to start the nucleation actin nucleation process.